jdillard/sphinxcontrib-drawio/README.md

 [Electron docs](https://www.electronjs.org/docs/latest/api/command-line-switches#--enable-loggingfile)
 for more info.

-### Ignore stderr Warnings
+### Supress stderr Warnings
-- *Formal Name*: `drawio_ignore_stderr_warnings`
+- *Formal Name*: `drawio_supress_stderr_warnings`
 - *Default Value*: `[]`
 - *Possible Values*: list of strings

-A list of strings to ignore, compared via regex, in the stderr output.
+A list of regex strings to supress in the stderr output.
 This option is for when something upstream, such as Electron, is producing a warning that can't be fixed.

 ### No Sandbox
 - *Formal Name*: `drawio_no_sandbox`